Popular Treks to Mount Stanley

 There are a number of trekking routes to the peak, and you'll need a minimum of 7 days in the mountains.
 This trek is - as you might expect - no walk in the park.

 You need to have a good level of physical fitness and ideally some experience with high-altitude trekking.
 The hike to Mount Stanley involves long days at altitude, passing through some challenging terrain.

-The route to the summit involves ice-hiking, so experience with this is also recommended, but not essential.
-You will also be working with ropes and crampons as part of the ascent, and the team will train you on how to use these prior to your trek, but as always experience helps.
+The route to the summit involves ice-hiking, so experience with this is beneficial, but not essential.
+You will also be working with ropes and crampons as part of the ascent, and the team will train you on how to use these prior to your trek (but as always experience helps!).

 How long does it take to hike Mount Stanley?

 A typical Mount Stanley climb involves ascending to the summit of Margherita Peak (the highest of the mountain’s two peaks), with 8 days of trekking and 7 nights spent in camps up in the mountains.

 Although it is possible to do the trek in less time, we don't recommend it, as you need enough time to acclimatise.

 We do a substantial amount of trekking each day, but not at a breakneck speed, which allows us to stop at amazing viewpoints along the way.

 What does a typical itinerary look like?